Kernix13/cy-pathway-readmes/README.md

 # README Templates for Code:You Pathways

+I looked at 200+ capstone projects and found ~80 repos with good project READMEs.
+I searched for:

+- CodeLouisville
+- Code:Louisville
+- CodeKentucky
+- Code:Kentucky
+- CodeKY
+- Code:KY
+- CodeYou
+- Code:You

+... and I appended either "capstone" or "project" to those.

 There are headings in common to all pathways, but each pathway has their own unique headings.
 The pathways covered in this repo:

 1. [Web Development](./web-dev.md)